pillmuncher/yogic.cs/README.md

 ``...``
 ``pn -> f(x1,...,xm)``

-The equivalen Prolog looks like this:
+The equivalent Prolog looks like this:

 ``f(x1,...,xn) :- p1.``
 ``...``